 Fixed Rate Choice equity line of credit

 While many lenders offer traditional variable-rate HELOCs, Amerant has a fixed-rate HELOC starting at $25,000 that allows you to convert all or part of your balance at any time during your draw period to a fixed-rate loan with a term of one, three, five, seven or 10 years.
+There are no associated fees for locking your rate.
 The fixed-rate loan requires a minimum draw amount of $4,000.

 This HELOC has a 10-year draw period and a 10- or 20-year repayment period, and APRs start at 3.75 percent.
 You can apply for this HELOC on Amerant’s website.

-Like the fixed-rate HELOC, Amerant’s variable-rate HELOC follows a 10/10 or 10/20 draw and repayment schedule.
+Like the fixed-rate HELOC, Amerant’s variable-rate HELOC has a draw period of 10 years and a repayment period of 10 or 20 years.
 The minimum loan amount is $1,000 in Florida and $4,000 in Texas.
 To apply for this loan, you must visit a branch or set up an appointment with a banking specialist.

 How to qualify for a home equity loan with Amerant